proxmox/proxmox-backup/docs/introduction.rst

 platform and allows you to back up your data securely, even between remote sites, providing easy management with a web-based user interface.

-Proxmox Backup Server supports deduplication, compression, and authenticated encryption (AE_).
+It supports deduplication, compression, and authenticated encryption (AE_).
 Using :term:`Rust` as the implementation language guarantees high performance, low resource usage, and a safe, high-quality codebase.

-It features strong client-side encryption.
-Thus, it's possible to backup data to targets that are not fully trusted.
+Proxmox Backup uses state of the art cryptography for client communication and backup content :ref:`encryption <encryption>`.
+Encryption is done on the client side, making it safer to back up data to targets that are not fully trusted.

 Architecture